psila-ai/khonsu/memory-bank/techContext.md

 ## Technical Constraints

+- **`twopc` Feature Flag:** Distributed commit functionality is gated behind the `twopc` feature flag.
+- **Local Write-Ahead Logs (WALs):** Assumes the presence of durable local WALs at each node for logging transaction states and changes.
 - **No `arrow-compute` feature:** Arithmetic and scalar operations on Arrow data must be implemented manually using Arrow's array manipulation capabilities.
 - **No Async Runtime (e.g., Tokio):** The project will not use `tokio` or any other full async runtime.
 If an executor is needed, the `futures` crate with the `executor` feature will be used.
 - **Single-threaded tests:** Tests should be configured to run on a single thread to avoid potential issues with test infrastructure and focus on the correctness of the STM implementation itself under controlled conditions.